-RBSE BSER 12th result 2018 declared at rajeduboard.rajasthan.gov.in, 87.78 pass percentage
+RBSE 12th result 2018 declared at rajeduboard.rajasthan.gov.in, 87.78 pass percentage

-RBSE BSER 12th result 2018: The Board of Secondary Education Rajasthan (BSER), Ajmer has declared the RBSE Result 2018 for Class 12th Science and Commerce examination 2018 at 6:15 pm today (May 23).
+RBSE 12th result 2018: The Board of Secondary Education Rajasthan (BSER), Ajmer has declared the RBSE Result 2018 for Class 12th Science and Commerce examination 2018 at 6:15 pm today (May 23).
 The Education Minister Vasudev Devnani has announced the overall pass percentage is 87.78 per cent with 91.09 per cent for commerce stream in the regular category.
 The 12th results are available at official websites — rajeduboard.rajasthan.gov.in and rajresults.nic.in.
 In the government school regular category is 84.35 per cent and commerce is 90.39 per cent.
 The pass percentage of government schools have improved, however, private schools have performed better.
 The pass percent has gone down in comparison to the previous years.

+In the science stream, 2.46 lakh students registered of which 1.75 lakh were boys and 71009 were girls.
+Of them, 1.72 lakh boys appeared while 70594 girls attended the exam.
+The pass percentage of boys is 85.08 per cent with 97095 registering first division, 45611 male students scored second division and only 323 have got the third division.
+Among girls, 51434 registers first division, 12016 got the second division and only 37 girls scored third division taking the pass percentage at 90.33 per cent.

 Read | RBSE BSER 12th Result 2018 LIVE: Science, Commerce results declared at rajeduboard.rajasthan.gov.in